Franz Schieß: Squadron leader

 On 16 February 1943, the now Oberleutnant Schieß was appointed Staffelkapitän (squadron leader) of 8.
 Staffel of JG 53.
 He succeeded Oberleutnant Jürgen Harder who had been transferred.
-He was regarded as one of the most enthusiastic and aggressive pilots in the Mediterranean theatre, and often flew the escort missions for the Ju 52 transports as they tried to evacuate personnel out of Africa.
+The Staffel was subordinated to III.
+Gruppe of JG 53 under command of Major Franz Götz.
+He went on to claim 29 aerial victories as leader of 8.
+Staffel of JG 53.
+Schieß was regarded as one of the most enthusiastic and aggressive pilots in the Mediterranean theatre, and often flew the escort missions for the Junkers Ju 52 transport aircraft as they tried to evacuate personnel out of Africa.
 On 18 April he shot down a Spitfire (for his 43rd victory), but nevertheless 24 heavy-laden transports were shot down and a further 35 damaged, in what became known as the "Palm Sunday Massacre".